purn1mak/HadoopSummitCloudbreak/azure_prerequisites.md

 ### For Application ID
 1. Look for Azure Active Directory
 2. App registration
-3. Identify the application for cloudbreak
+3. Identify the application for cloudbreak.
+This application should have the 'Contributor' role.
+In an enterprise environment, this is normally granted by your Azure Account admin.
 4. Pick the Application Id associated

 ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/ApplicationId.png)